New Channel Coding Lower Bounds for Noisy Permutation Channels: Gaussian Approximation

 \subsection{main result}

 The main result in this section is the following. \begin{theorem} Fix $W$ is a strictly positive and full-rank square matrix for noisy permutation channels.
-Then, there exists a code $\mathcal{C}$ (average probability of error) such that
+Then, there exists a number $N_0 \ge 1$, such that